Interval Rearrangement Ensembles

+After applying the procedure described above to each of the cycles in $\sigma,$ we obtain a dynamical system (with a finite number of trajectories that branch), which is effectively an interval exchange on a tree.
+The total number of branching points equals to the twist number $T(\sigma).$ An important feature of this algorithm is that every beginning interval is split into a final number of subintervals, and each one of them is glued as a whole to some ending interval, and vice versa.
+A detailed example of such gluing can be found in Sec.\,\ref{sect:surfaces}.

-\begin{remark} The reasonable question at this point may be the following: why one should bother with studying an IET on a tree, as it can be easily transformed into an IET on multiple intervals by `chopping away' all the branches into separate intervals?
-But this can be answered only after we describe the induction, duality, natural extension and suspension flows for an IRE in the following sections.
-Saying it shortly, an IRE (and any IET in particular) must be considered as a section of a certain 2-d object, and cutting branches on that section does not simplify the extended picture: if the surface has special points, they cannot be removed from the surface, only moved from (or to) the chosen section. \end{remark}
+\begin{remark} A smart question would be: why studying an IET on a tree, when it can be transformed into an IET on multiple segments by cutting all the brunches at branching points and making separate segments of them?
+The answer will become more clear after we describe the induction, the duality, the natural extension and corresponding flows for an IRE in sections that follow.
+Putting it shortly, an IRE has to be considered as aone-dimensional Poincare section for a certain two-dimensional continuous time system, and cutting branches on such a section cannot simplify the extended picture: is a surface contains special points, they cannot be just removed, but can be only shifted from (or to) a specific section.\ \end{remark}

-We will explain this in detail in later sections; now let us look closer at the linear spaces $X_\sigma$ and $V_\sigma$.
+We will explain this in more detail in subsequent sections; now let us investigate the spaces $X_\sigma$ and $V_\sigma.$